What the best pressure cooker has

 - Simple-to-use controls.
 Because they can be unsafe when used incorrectly, it's important that pressure cookers have clear pressure indicators and lids that lock on easily and securely.
 The digital controls on electric countertop pressure cookers should be intuitive and accurate.

 - Easy maintenance.
-Stovetop pressure cookers and canners are made of heavy duty stainless steel or aluminum, and they shouldn't have too many crevices to catch moisture or trap smells.
+Stovetop pressure cookers are made of heavy duty stainless steel or aluminum, and they shouldn't have too many crevices to catch moisture or trap smells.
 Electric pressure cookers often have nonstick interiors that make them easy to clean, but stainless steel pots get good reviews for cleanup as well.
 Follow the manufacturer's instructions for use, cleaning and maintenance for best results.

 - Widely available replacement parts.
 Most pressure cookers -- electric and stovetop -- have gaskets that will eventually need to be replaced.
 Many also have vents or pressure gauges that can fail.
 Be sure that these parts are available from the manufacturer so you don't have to replace the whole appliance.